AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ```
 [target]:has(selector)
 ```
-- `target` — optional, standard or extended css selector, can be missed for checking *any* element
+- `target` — optional, standard or extended CSS selector, can be missed for checking *any* element
-- `selector` — required, standard or extended css selector
+- `selector` — required, standard or extended CSS selector

 The pseudo-class `:has()` selects the `target` elements that fit to the `selector`.
 Also the `selector` can start with a combinator.